Male vs. Female Brain: The Real Story

 Risk, Reward, and Dopamine

+When it comes to risk-taking, research often shows men are more likely to leap.
 Testosterone can encourage impulsivity, competitive thinking, and thrill-seeking.
-But women aren’t risk-averse, they’re more likely to weigh long-term consequences and emotional context.
+Women aren’t risk-averse, they’re just more likely to weigh long-term consequences and emotional context for a bit longer before they take the risk.

 How Society Shapes the Brain